-Haha I’ve actually been engaged for a really long time (November 9, 2014) and we are tying the knot in mid-October 2016.
+I got engaged on (November 9, 2014) and we tied the knot in mid-October 2016.

-E and I know a long engagement was in our future, even before putting the ring on.
+E and I know a long engagement was in our future, even before putting a ring on.
 What I didn't know was how much society judged others for having a long engagement.
 Seriously, I turned on the TV one day and Wendy Williams was talking so much trash about people with two-year engagements!

 I think it's so wrong to judge and assume that you know what's going on in a persons life based on their wedding timeline.